frankgiordano/PlatformTracker/README.md

 14 - To login into the application UI enter in username as 'guest' and password as 'password'

-## Alernative build and deploy method:
+## Alernate build and deploy method:

 1 - Add the following to tomcat's tomcat-users.txt file located in tomcat's conf directory: